OpenSmock/Pyramid-Plugins-FigmaToWorld/README.md

 # Pyramid-Plugins-FigmaToWorld

-FigmaToWorld is a plugin for Pyramid UI builder.
+FigmaToWorld is a plugin for [Pyramid](https://github.com/OpenSmock/Pyramid) UI builder.
+This Pyramid plugin exploit capacities from the Figma plugin [Figma To World](https://github.com/OpenSmock/FigmaToWorld) to import Figma design into Pyramid.

-This plugin generate Bloc and Toplo elements from designs created in Figma.
+This plugin generate Bloc and Toplo elements.

 ## Installation